1871fotc/fotc/docs/walks/portion15-and-16.md

 ## Charles Frederick Augustus Garland <small>(15‑11‑26/27)</small>

-Born in Roma Qld in 1862, Charles Garland was apprenticed a [printer's devil](https://en.wikipedia.org/wiki/Printer%27s_devil) to the proprietor of the Western Star and Roma Advertiser.
-He later obtained a position on the composing staff of the Brisbane Courier where he served for 52 years.
+Born in Roma Qld in 1862, Charles Garland was apprenticed a [printer's devil](https://en.wikipedia.org/wiki/Printer%27s_devil) to the proprietor of the *Western Star* and *Roma Advertiser*.
+He later obtained a position on the composing staff of the *Brisbane Courier* where he served for 52 years.

 ![](../assets/brisbane-courier-staff-1902.jpg){ width="70%" }